1.

 Explanation:D) He will not benefit from 5-FU therapy

-The QUASAR trial demonstrated a small benefit in OS for patients with Stage II disease treated with 5-FU/LV compared to patients not receiving adjuvant therapy (RR of recurrence at 2 years, 0.71; P=.01).
-In this trial though, 64% of patients had fever than 12 lymph nodes samples and may have been patients with higher risk disease who were more likely to benefit from adjuvant therapy.
+The QUASAR trial demonstrated a small benefit in the Overall survival in patients with Stage II disease who were treated with 5-FU/LV compared to patients not receiving adjuvant therapy (RR of recurrence at 2 years, 0.71; P=.01).
+In this trial though, 64% of patients had fever than 12 lymph nodes sampled.
+So, it may have been that these patients had higher risk disease due to undergoing suboptimal surgery and therefore this is the reason they benefited from adjuvant therapy.

-Colon cancer patients with Stage II disease who have high-levels of microsatellite instability (MSI-H) or defective DNA mismatch repair have a good prognosis and do not benefit from 5-FU chemotherapy.
+Colon cancer patients who present with Stage II disease that is high for microsatellite instability (MSI-H) or who have defective DNA mismatch repair have a good prognosis and do not benefit from receipt of adjuvant 5-FU chemotherapy.

-A group of investigators examined MMR status as a predictor of adjuvant therapy benefit in patients with stages II and III colon cancer.
+A group of investigators examined MMR status as a predictor of adjuvant therapy benefit in patients with stage II and III colon cancer.

 MSI assay or immunohistochemistry for MMR proteins were performed on 457 patients who were previously randomly assigned to FU-based therapy (either FU + levamisole or FU + leucovorin; n = 229) versus no postsurgical treatment (n = 228).
 Data were subsequently pooled with data from a previous analysis.
 The primary end point was disease-free survival (DFS).